christophermorin/bitsCraft-webapp/devBlog.md

 Slightly Behind The Times dev journey:

+#### 27/07/23

+-A bug remains in ResourceGenerator, stuck in an infinite loop during some game inits.
+-------Could be occuring when EVERY tile surrounding scan point is a mountain?

+-User actions.
+Began working on the game loop for the players to build structures (bunkers, baracks, etc).

+-Added impassable, owner, fog, and point properties to Tile types.
+Adjusted board builders to assign values where needed.

+-While creating player positions(HQ's and resource nodes) created tiles are now assigned correct properties (using the above create propserties)

+-Created Player Type and player builder.
+Players have a name, headquarters array, with the coords of their HQ tiles, a resources count, and a visions array.
+Visions is a boolean array of [x,y] coords tracking if a player has revealed the tile at those coords.
+This will be used to create a fog of war effect.

+-Game context created.
+Includes gameboard, and player objects.
+-Game board now prints with fog of war.
+Only tiles seen by the player reveal their terrain.

+-All tests reworked, small changes for all.
+PlayerBuilder tests created.

+#### 26/07/23

 - A few moments prior...

   - Built the default board init, TerrainBuilder (see design choices above), and PlayerBuilder classes.
 TDD the whole way down.

-#### 26/07/23

-DID:

 - Resource builder places an evenly distributed amount of nodes on the center line.
 Amount of nodes based on map width.
 - Changed indice numbers style to bold magenta, because why not.